Hot Wheel

 The Elephant and The Castle

-Performance and Video // 'The Elephant and the Castle', Peak Gallery London
+Performance and Video // 'The Elephant and the Castle', Peak Gallery London, 14th-16th July 2020 (shortly before the building's demolition)

 A project researching the history, impending demolishment, redevelopment, and differing perspectives of the Elephant and Castle Shopping Centre in London.